SodiumZH/NFF-Services/wiki/NFE Library.md

-# NFE Library Instruction
+# NFU Library Instruction

 ## Overview

-NFE (Natrium Forge Extension) is a library of Minecraft utilities.
+NFU (Natrium Forge Utilities) is a library of Minecraft utilities.
 It contains many different useful classes and methods mainly about the gameplay mechanics.

-Now in code it's called "NaUtils" (Natrium Utilities), but will be changed to NFE some time.
+Now in code it's called "NaUtils" (Natrium Utilities), but will be changed to NFU some time.

 ## NaUtils Registry API